- Find Meeting Information

 What Is a Partial Hospitalization Program?

 A partial hospitalization program (PHP) is the highest level of intensive outpatient treatment.
-Other types of intensive outpatient programs (IOPs) require frequent attendance and participation but not to the extent of partial hospitalization.2
+Other types of intensive outpatient programs (IOPs) require frequent attendance and participation but not to the extent of partial hospitalization.

-PHPs may involve spending most of your day in a treatment center—from 5-8 hours per day—usually on weekdays.
-To qualify for a PHP, participants need to be present for at least 20 hours per week.2
+PHPs may involve spending most of your day in a treatment center.
+You can expect to be there between five and eight hours per day, usually on weekdays.
+To qualify as a PHP, a facility must host participants for at least 20 hours per week.

-When and if you participate in PHP depends on factors such as:2
+When and if you participate in PHP depends on factors such as:

 - The severity of your alcohol use disorder